-- Work with local Commissioners to assist with the development of the Multidisciplinary Clinical Assessment Service (CAS) function, to enable direct referral of patients from EOC clinicians and dispatchers to a wide range of community based services. - Work with local partners and Commissioners to identify areas where there is a need to develop referral pathways for patients who have called 999.
-These may utilise or build upon existing arrangements in NHS 111.
+- Work with local Commissioners to assist with the development of the Multidisciplinary Clinical Assessment Service (CAS) function and/or System Control Centres, to enable direct referral of patients from EOC clinicians and dispatchers to a wide range of community based services. - Work with local partners and Commissioners to identify areas where there is a need to develop referral pathways for patients who have called 999.
+These may utilise or build upon existing arrangements in NHS 111/IUCS.
 The Provider can expect a local Commissioning response that enables pathways of care that maximise the Provider's ability to manage patients in the community and ensures that unnecessary transport to hospital is minimized. - Provide immediate access to, and utilisation of, an easily navigable electronic directory of services, shared patient records and remote decision support in a mobile format to enable referral to services following telephone and face to face assessment.
 It should be noted that sufficient and robust DoS maintenance procedures must be assured at local level.

-The Provider will work with Commissioners and acute providers in determining pathways of care that maximise clinical outcomes for patients.
+The Provider will work with Commissioners and acute providers by participating in relevant network arrangements to determine pathways of care that maximise clinical outcomes for patients.
 On occasions, these pathways may require a patient to be transported to a regional centre - current pathways in existence, but not necessarily modelled and funded, include: